fedek6/rh-manifest/type-script/full-tutorial/BOOKMARKS.md

 * Testing and debugging — page 128.
 * Unit testing — page 137.
 * Jest in Node with TS — page 138.
+* Using any — page 155.
+* Type unions — page 157.
+* Type assertions — page 159.

 This book can be bought [here](https://www.apress.com/gp/book/9781484270103).